ishanpranav/econ-11-economics-of-global-business/src/problem-set-3.md

     superpower.
   * The hegemony of the U.S. dollar and other American institutions still drives U.S. trade policy.
+* Since spending is greater than output, the U.S. is a more open economy.
+This implies that investments have outpaced savings.
+* The U.S. is a net borrower.

 ### Question 1 Part C

 __U.S. net exports or (imports) and budget surplus or (deficit) as a percentage of nominal GDP.__

 ![U.S. net exports or (imports) and budget surplus or (deficit) as a percentage of nominal GDP.](https://github.com/ishanpranav/econ-11-economics-of-global-business/blob/master/images/problem-set-3-1-3.png?raw=true "Shares of output: net exports and budget surplus")

+__Correlations.__

+Since the beginning of the time series in 1947, net exports and budget surplus had a 73.38-percent correlation.
+As a share of nominal GDP, their correlation was 0.4964.

+Since 1970, net exports and budget surplus had a 68.95-percent correlation.
+As a share of nominal GDP, their correlation was 0.2123.

+### Question 1 Part D

+__Theoretical relationship.__

+Theoretically, an increase in government spending leads to an increase in the fiscal deficit.
+A fiscal deficit implies negative public savings.

+_Cateris paribus_, national savings decrease.
+This suggests an increase in the trade deficit.

+The theoretical relationship is a pair of "twin deficits" whereby the budget deficit and trade deficit comove, so their shares of nominal GDP should be strongly correlated.

+__Empirical relationship.__

+Empirically, however, the relationship between the budget and trade deficits is weaker than predicted by economic theory.
+Between 1970 and 2024, the correlation between their shares of nominal GDP was only about 0.21.

+Based on the chart above, there have been periods in recent memory when the budget and trade deficits have move inversely, which contradicts theory.

+We conclude that there must be confounding factors missing from our model which further explain the relationship.